Sir Mark Jones – (Chairman)

-Caroline Butler is the founder of Walcot Partners Ltd, an FCA authorised investment adviser, CIO of a significant international family partnership and investment adviser to university endowments.
-During her career in banking based in London and New York, Caroline was Head of UK Private Wealth Management at DeutscheBank and the first woman elected to the Board of S.G.Warburg in 1984.
-Currently she is an Associate Fellow of Green Templeton College, Oxford and member of their Investment Committee, a Trustee of the ArtFund, an Advisory Board member of the Official Monetary and Financial Institutions’ Forum, a member of the Investment Committee of Lady Margaret Hall, Oxford, and Chair of the China Children and Teenagers’ Fund UK’s Advisory Council.
+Caroline Butler is Director and CIO of Walcot Partners Ltd, an FCA authorised investment adviser to family partnerships and university endowments.
+During her career in banking based in London and New York, Caroline was Head of UK Private Wealth Management at Deutsche Bank and the first woman elected to the Board of S.G.Warburg in 1984.
+Currently she is an Associate Fellow of Green Templeton College, Oxford and member of their Investment Committee, the Senior Independent Member of the Nobel Sustainabilty Fund’s Investment Committee, an Advisory Board member of the Official Monetary and Financial Institutions’ Forum, and a member of the Investment Committee of Lady Margaret Hall, Oxford.

 David Barrie CBE

 David Barrie served in the Diplomatic Service and the Cabinet Office.
 He then moved into the arts, first as Director of The Japan Festival 1991 and then Director of the Art Fund.
 He has been a trustee of Butterfly Conservation, the Ruskin Foundation and the Museums, Libraries and Archives Council.
 He chaired Make Justice Work and has advised Chatham House on drug policy reform.
 An experienced sailor, he is the author of ‘Sextant, A Voyage Guided by the Stars and the Men Who Mapped the World’s Oceans’ and ‘Incredible Journeys: Exploring the Wonders of Animal Navigation’.
 He is a Fellow of the Royal Institute of Navigation.